klequis/diff-proj/README.md

 Source code of the To-Do list app for the Svelte tutorials at [Understanding client-side JavaScript frameworks](Understanding client-side JavaScript frameworks) series at MDN Web docs.

-## 02. Starting our To-Do list app
+## 03. Adding dynamic behavior: working with variables and props

-In this section we will first have a look at the desired functionality of our app, then we'll create our `Todos.svelte` component and put static markup and styles in place, leaving everything ready to start developing our To-Do list app features, which we'll go on to in the next article.
+Now that we have our markup and styles ready we can start developing the required features for our To-Do list app.
+In this article we'll be using variables and props to make our app dynamic, allowing us to add and delete todos, and mark them as complete.

-You can see the complete content of this article [here](../02-starting-our-todo-app/Svelte_starting_our_todo_app.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_todo_list_beginning).
+You can see the complete content of this article [here](../03-adding-dynamic-behavior/Svelte_adding_dynamic_behavior.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_variables_props).

-The source code to follow this article is in the `02-starting-our-todo-app` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/02-starting-our-todo-app svelte-todo` command.
-You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/b7b831ea3a354d3789cefbc31e2ca495?version=3.23.2).
+The source code to follow this article is in the `03-adding-dynamic-behavior` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/03-adding-dynamic-behavior svelte-todo` command.
+You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/c862d964d48d473ca63ab91709a0a5a0?version=3.23.2).

 ---